-Today, it has become difficult for a borrower to select among the features and combinations that are being offered by banks and NBFCs on every kind of loan.
+Today, it has become a dilemma for a borrower to choose between Fixed Vs Floating Rates on Car Loan along with the features and combinations that are being offered by banks and NBFCs on every kind of loan.
 Competition among banks and financial institutions has led to the development of attractive loan products.
+One such

-Availability of different product makes it difficult for a customer to choose a product that fits his/her budget, the best.
-There is a need to do a little bit of research and compare the product in order to get the best car loan.
-There are two types of car loans offered in the market: fixed and floating rate interest car loans.
+Accessibility of different products makes it hard for a client to pick a product that accommodates his/her spending plan, the best.
+There is a need to do some research and contrast the item all together to get the best car loan.
+There are two sorts of interest rates offered on car loans: fixed and floating rates.

 Differences: Fixed vs Floating Rates on Car Loan:

-Floating interest rates loan is that whose interest is computed as per the existing Floating Reference Rate(FRR), which is the benchmark used by all banks to price their floating rate loans.
+Floating interest rates loan is that type of loan whose interest is computed as per the existing Floating Reference Rate(FRR), which is the benchmark used by all banks to price their floating-rate loans.
 This rate may vary periodically.

 Floating interest rates has 3 components:

-Fixed interest rate loan remains fixed throughout the tenure of loan irrespective of the changes in the benchmark rate.
+In a fixed interest rate loan, the Car Loan Interest Rate remains constant throughout the whole tenure irrespective of changes in the benchmark rate.

-Let’s assume effective rate is 14 percent and the benchmark rate is 12 percent.
-Therefore, the markup rate becomes 2 percent.
+Let’s assume that the effective rate is 14 per cent and the benchmark rate is 12 per cent.
+Therefore, the markup rate becomes 2 per cent.

-Similarly, the bank can also change the interest rates by changing the markup rate by 1 percent when the benchmark remains the same.
-Now the effective rate will be 13 percent i.e. benchmark rate (12) plus markup rate (1).
-Normally, the interest rates drops are one by changing the markup rate only.
+Similarly, the bank can also change the interest rates by changing the markup rate by 1% when the benchmark remains the same.
+Now the effective rate will be 13% i.e. benchmark rate (12) plus markup rate (1).
+Normally, the interest rate drops are one by changing the markup rate only.